-There's nothing quite like a slice of fresh-baked apple pie after a comforting dinner on a crisp fall day -except for a scoop of warm and gooey baked apple crisp of course.
+There’s nothing quite like a slice of fresh-baked apple pie after a comforting dinner on a crisp fall day -except for a scoop of warm and gooey baked apple crisp.
 This homemade apple crisp achieves apple pie flavors with much less mess and in much less time.
 This dessert is one of my favorite recipes to make during apple season and the perfect way to satisfy a sweet tooth.

 Why You'll Love This Recipe

-- This easy recipe makes about 10 servings and is easy to adapt to make more for parties, potlucks, and gatherings.
+- This easy recipe makes about 8-10 servings and is easy to adapt to make more for parties, potlucks, and gatherings.

 - Apple crisps are a great recipe to prep now and bake later.